AFLplusplus/AFLplusplus/docs/docs.md

 of documentation we have that needs to be restructured and partially rewritten (44 documents with 13k total lines of content).

+We assume the daily rate of a very good and experienced technical writer in times of a pandemic to be ~500$ (according to web research), and calculate the overall amout of work to be around 20 days for everything incl. the graphics (but again - this is basically just guessing).

 Technical Writer                                              10000$
 Volunteer stipends                                                0$ (waved) T-Shirts for the top 10 contributors and helpers to this documentation project:
 	10 afl++ logo t-shirts 		20$ each		200$
 	10 shipping cost of t-shirts    10$ each		100$

 Total: 10.300$
+(in the submission form 10.280$ was entered)

 ## Additional Information